tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

         (NameG VarName pkg_name' (ModName mod_name))
 ```

-Summarizing, our summoning ritual consisted of:
+Summarizing, our summoning ritual consists of:

 - Use `unsafeCoerce` to enable running a typechecker action in the Template
   Haskell `Q` monad.